China launches new remote sensing satellite

 by Staff Writers

-The satellite will mainly be used for scientific experiments, natural resource surveys, crop yield estimates and disaster relief.
+The two satellites will be used for scientific experiments, land resources survey, crop yield estimation and disaster prevention and reduction.

 Source: Xinhua News Agency